-For many people, once they’ve taken out an installment loan and received the cash they need, their next thought is pretty simple: how am I going to pay this loan off?
+For many people, once they’ve taken out installment loans and received the cash they need, their next thought is pretty simple: how am I going to pay this loan off?
 And while it’s a valid question, it’s also one you really don’t need to worry about too much.
 There are a multitude of ways to either make or save a little extra money each month to pay it off in a timely manner.
 Here are 4 of our favorites.

 Becoming an Uber driver or a Lyft driver is one of the simplest and fastest ways to start bringing in extra income to pay back your signature loan.
 Becoming a driver is ideal if you already have a full schedule because these gig jobs allow you to decide when you want to work.